 Table 2 details the proportions of workers classified as informal under each definition according to economic status.
-Definition A, based on contract status, provides the largest estimate of the size of informal employment, at between 56 and 58 per cent of all workers.
+Definition A based on contract status provides the largest estimate of the size of informal employment, at between 55 and 58 per cent of all workers.
 The smallest estimate at around 50% is provided by definition C, in which workers are categorized according to establishment size and occupation.
 Definition B based on social security status provides an estimate of informal employment at just over 50%.
-There is no discernable trend in any of the three definitions.
+There is little discernable trend in any of the three definitions.

 Once the data are sub-divided by economic status, wider variation between the definitions is apparent.
-Turning first to employees, definition C continues to provide the smallest estimate of informal employment at below 20%, but definition B (social security membership) now provides the largest estimate at between 24 and 28%.
-For all three definitions there is some evidence of an upward trend in informality.
-This is most pronounced for definition C, where informality rises from 12.8% in 1993 to 16.6% in 2001.
+Turning first to employees, definition C continues to provide the smallest estimate of informal employment at well below 20%.
+Definition B (social security membership) now provides the largest estimate at between 24 and 25%.
+For two of three definitions there is some evidence of an upward trend in informality.
+This is most pronounced for definition C, where informality rises from 12.8% in 1993 to 16.6% in 2001 and 2003.

-For the self-employed only those whose main job is as a registered employee are recorded as formal under definition A, and only those who business activity falls under the two professional occupational categories are classified as formal under definition C. Informal self-employment activity under definition C is falling slightly.
-Informality declines from 95.5% to 93.0% over the period.
+For the self-employed only those whose main job is as a registered employee are recorded as formal under definition A, and only those who business activity falls under the two professional occupational categories are classified as formal under definition C. Informal self-employment activity under definition C has fallen slightly.
+Informality declines from 95.5% to 93.8% in 1999.
 Under definition B (no social security protection) less than 80% of the self-employed are informal in 1992.
 Here there is a clear upward trend.
-The proportion rises to over 84% by 2001.
+The proportion rises to nearly 87% in 1999 before falling back to around 85%.

 For employers only those few with registered main jobs are classified as formal under definition A. So rates of informality defined by lack of a signed labour card are very high.
-One third of employers have no social security protection in 1992.
-This proportion remains at the same level until 1997 when it starts to rise quickly.
+However only one third of employers have no social security protection in 1992.
+The data reveal that this proportion remains at the same level until 1997 when it starts to rise quickly, and as the Table shows it reaches 41% in 2004.
 Under definition C very few employers are classified as informal.
 In fact up to 1993 the occupational classification defines all employers as "creative and technical" or "administrative".
-From 1997 onwards the informal proportion starts to rise.
+From the late 1990s onwards the informal proportion starts to rise.
 The remaining four groups in Table 2 are all entirely classified as informal under definition C. A significant minority of domestic workers and, to a lesser extent, temporary workers have registered contracts and/or make social security payments.
 For both groups the proportions which are defined as informal are falling.
-The proportion of domestic workers with a no signed labour card falls from 79 percent in 1992 to 72 per cent in 2001, and those with no social security coverage from 77 percent to 69 percent.
+The proportion of domestic workers with a no signed labour card falls from 79 percent in 1992 to around 71-72 per cent after 2000, and those with no social security coverage from 77 percent to 70 percent.

-In summary Table 2 reveals some significant differences both between the different definitions we have constructed, and between the experiences of different types of workers.
+In summary Table 2 reveals some very significant differences both between the different definitions we have constructed, and between the experiences of different types of workers.
 For employees the level of informality is stable, despite the relative decline of public sector employment.
-For entrepreneurial groups (the self-employed and employers) informality if defined by social security status is increasing.
+For entrepreneurial groups (the self-employed and employers) informality, if defined by social security, status is increasing.
 However, if informality is defined according to the nature of the activity, it is falling amongst the self-employed.
 Informality amongst domestic and temporary workers is also falling.